About

 Professional Credentials

-Dr. Smith earned his BA from Princeton University and his EdD from Harvard University.
-He currently serves on the boards of NCHEMS, NC-Sara, Vermont College of Fine Arts, Strada Adv.
-Council on the Future of Work.
+Smith earned his BA from Princeton University and his EdD from Harvard University.
+He currently serves as a member of the board of trustees of Sterling College in Vermont and as a member of the Distance Education Accreditation Commission.
+Smith also serves as an AGB Senior Fellow.